If you have a mortgage or other type of loan with a high-interest rate, a refinance can lower your rate and monthly

 What does it mean to Refinance a Loan?

-Refinancing is takes your current mortgage loan and refinances it with a lender, either a new or current lender for a lower interest rate or monthly mortgage payment.
-The entire mortgage refinance process takes 46 days to close on average according to Fannie Mae.
+Refinancing is taking your current mortgage loan and refinances it with a lender, either a new or current lender, for a lower interest rate or monthly mortgage payment.
+The entire mortgage refinances process takes 46 days to close on average, according to Fannie Mae.

 Pros and Cons of Refinancing